P2 Public Utility

 Begin adding CSS styles and JS interactions to your website based on your refined comps.

-Step 4: Final Crit Mon June 17
+Step 4: Final Crit Tues June 10 and June 17

 Select one visual direction and translate your design into HTML/CSS/JS code.
 Upload your project to the web, and prepare a short presentation on it to share with the class.